JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 >https://doineedavisa.org/temp.html

 Main Observations:
-- Total Bicycle Collisions in LA from 2013-2018: 11638
+- Total Bicycle collisions in LA from 2013-2018: 11638
 - Total Bicyclist Fatalities in Los Angeles from 2013-12018 is: 78
 - Total Bicyclist Injuries in Los Angeles from 2013-12018 is: 10975
-- The annual average Bicycle Collisions per month is: 180
+- The annual average Bicycle collisions per month is: 180
 - The worst month was on May 2013 with 224 bicycle injuries
 - Time of day when most bicycle collisions occur: 18:00(6pm)
 - Most bicycle collisions occured on dry road surfaces during dry weather.